 And those probiotics?
 They’re simply live bacteria and yeasts that are also good for your digestive system.
 Think of foods such as yogurt, sauerkraut, kefir, sour pickles and kimchi (a fermented cabbage condiment).

-So, how am I sneaking more of these foods into my day to keep my tummy troubles to a minimum?
-Easy!
+I am sneaking more of these foods into my day to keep my tummy troubles to a minimum.
+You can too.
+Here’s how.

-1. Enjoy a cup of yogurt with your breakfast.
+- Enjoy a cup of yogurt with your breakfast.
 I like Greek yogurt from Chobani or Annie’s Organic Whole Milk Yogurt.
 They’re both rich in live active cultures to keep your intestines working smoothly.
+(2022 Update: I’ve now found that I do better enjoying non-dairy cashew milk or coconut milk yogurts!)

-4. Indulge in asparagus.
+- Indulge in asparagus.
 If you’re not a green veggie fan, try spreading fresh asparagus spears on a cookie sheet, then drizzle them with olive oil and a bit of garlic.
-Roast the asparagus in a hot 425 degree Fahrenheit oven for 15 minutes or until tender with crisp tops.
-They are sooo good!
+Roast the asparagus in a hot 425-degree Fahrenheit oven for 15 minutes or until tender with crisp tops.
+They are so good!

 If you need more ideas, the second half of The Complete Prebiotic & Probiotic Health Guide contains recipes for everything from breakfast and snacks to homemade soups and how to cook with legumes.
 I’m anxious to dive into a few of these recipes and find new ways to love lentils and work with tempeh.